 Image Source: Disney

-This is definitely not what dreams are made of!
-Disney+'s upcoming Lizzie McGuire reboot halted production in January, and it looks like things are still being figured out.
-"Fans have a sentimental attachment to Lizzie McGuire and high expectations for a new series," a Disney spokesperson told the publication.
+The reboot originally halted production in January.
+"Fans have a sentimental attachment to Lizzie McGuire and high expectations for a new series," a Disney spokesperson told Variety at the time.
 "After filming two episodes, we concluded that we need to move in a different creative direction and are putting a new lens on the show."
 As a result, the show's original creator Terri Minsky has stepped down as showrunner.

-Hilary Duff recently seemed to address the halt when she posted a screenshot on her Instagram Stories of a news headline that revealed that Disney+'s Love, Simon series (now titled Love, Victor) moved to Hulu because it wasn't "family-friendly" enough for the brand.
+Hilary Duff seemed to address the halt when she posted a screenshot on her Instagram Stories of a news headline that revealed that Disney+'s Love, Victor series moved to Hulu because it wasn't "family-friendly" enough for the brand.
 In her post, Duff circled the words "family-friendly," writing, "Sounds familiar."
-On Friday, she shared a full statement, pleading with Disney to move the reboot to Hulu.
+In February, she shared a full statement, pleading with Disney to move the reboot to Hulu.

-As previously revealed, the reboot will "revolve around Lizzie as a 30-year-old millennial navigating life in New York City."
-In addition to Duff, the McGuire family — Jake Thomas, Hallie Todd, and Robert Carradine — will also be reprising their roles along with Adam Lamberg as Lizzie's childhood best friend Gordo.
-Here's hoping we'll be reunited with Lizzie and the rest of the gang soon enough!
+As previously revealed, the reboot was set to "revolve around Lizzie as a 30-year-old millennial navigating life in New York City."
+In addition to Duff, the McGuire family — Jake Thomas, Hallie Todd, and Robert Carradine — were set to reprise their roles along with Adam Lamberg as Lizzie's childhood best friend Gordo.

 Image Source: Instagram user hilaryduff